marrus-sh/KibaenKeyboard/README.md

-# Kibæn Keyboard for macOS
+# Kibben Keyboard for macOS

-This repository contains a handwritten macOS Keyboard Bundle for the input of English text, featuring a large number of niche and archaïc characters.
+This repository contains a handwritten macOS Keyboard Bundle for the input of English text using the [Kibben Orthography](https://go.KIBI.family/Documents/kibben.xhtml).

 ## Installation